 She received her Master of Business Administration and began working in Higher Education Administration at the

 University of North Dakota as a Program Coordinator.

-She is currently a doctoral student in Teaching and Learning at the University of North Dakota with an emphasis in Higher Education and a Cognate in Criminal Justice Studies.
+She earned her PhD in Teaching & Learning at the University of North Dakota with an emphasis in Higher Education and a Cognate in Criminal Justice Studies.
 Her dissertation was titled Campus Climate for LGBTQIA+/Two Spirits at a Midwestern Tribal College.
 Bridget was recently named an American Indian College Fund Doctoral Fellow.

 High Impact Learning in Online Learning Environments, Active-Learning in Online Learning Environments, Campus Climate for Diverse Community College Students, and K-20 Teacher Perspectives on Remote Learning in a Pandemic.

-Bridget holds a Quality Matters Teaching Online Certification, which includes: Assessing Your Learners, Gauging Your Technology Skills, Creating Presence in Your Online Course, Orienting Your Online Learners, Exploring Your Institution's Policies, Evaluating Your Course Design, and Connecting Learning Theories to Your Teaching Strategies and recently completed the Applying the Quality Matters Rubric course.
+Bridget holds a Quality Matters Teaching Online Certification, which includes: Assessing Your Learners, Gauging Your Technology Skills, Creating Presence in Your Online Course, Orienting Your Online Learners, Exploring Your Institution's Policies, Evaluating Your Course Design, Connecting Learning Theories to Your Teaching Strategies and recently completed the Applying the Quality Matters Rubric course.